msi-ris/Tutorials/rnaseq_lec.md

 The UMGC recommends 50bp paired-end sequencing technology for differential gene expression analysis.
 For isoform-level expression or alternative splicing analysis, they recommend at least 125bp paired-end technology.
-It is possible to use single-end reads for differential gene expression, but it is not a widely requested technology, and it may take longer to move through the queue.
+It is possible to use single reads for differential gene expression, but it is not a widely requested technology, and it may take longer to move through the queue.

 The ENCODE project maintains [guidelines for RNAseq experiments](https://www.encodeproject.org/documents/cede0cbe-d324-4ce7-ace4-f0c3eddf5972/@@download/attachment/ENCODE%20Best%20Practices%20for%20RNA_v2.pdf) that may be helpful.